EKlatt/2021-AVR-IDE-GCC-11/User-Manual.md

 The archive-file is located in "../MyIDE/archives".<br>
 The linker scannes "core.a" in order to find the functions reffered to<br>
 in the header file.<br>
-> If you "clean" the files of the build process "core.a" will beleted.<br>
+> If you "clean" the files of the build process "core.a" will be beleted.<br>

 **Archives**<br>
 You may add an archive-file.
 Doing this you need advanced experience with Make.<br>